Documents Required to Enter the U.S.

 - Financial documents to prove that you have access to the required financial resources to support your academic and living expenses in the U.S. The minimum amount you must show is listed on page 1 of your Form I-20.
 Financial documents should be dated within six months of your visa interview date.
 Financial documents can include bank statements or letters, scholarship letters, and so on.
 An Affidavit of Support must accompany all financial documentation that is not from your own personal account.

-- Official Berklee transcript or Degree Audit, available from the Registrar’s Office.
+- Official Berklee transcript or degree audit: Official trancripts are requested online.
+Degree audits must be requested from the Registrar's Office in person.

-- Enrollment Verification Letter, available from the Registrar’s Office.
+- Enrollment verification letters are requested online (login required) from the Registrar's Office.

 - Proof of ties to your home country.
 Examples include the following: